I would like to find good homes for the feral cats I have been feeding. Is this possible?

 2] Are stray cats and feral cats the same?

 No, stray and feral cats are not the same, and the terms stray cat and feral cat are not interchangeable.
 A stray cat is a domestic cat who was abandoned or strayed from home and became lost.
 Because a stray was once a companion animal, he can usually be re-socialized and adopted.
 Adult feral cats usually cannot be tamed and are not suited to living indoors with people.
 They are most content living in their established territory.
 Feral kittens up to about 8 to 10 weeks, however, can often be tamed and adopted.
 If you are willing to foster and socialize the litter of kittens you have discovered, the better the outcome will be for the kittens and for the colony as a whole.
-We can assist you with the process.
 The term ‘community cats’ includes both feral and stray cats.

 3] How can I tell if a cat is stray or feral?